VIP-SMUR/vip-smur.github.io/docs/index.md

 ## 📝 The Problem

-Critics of sustainability often point out that the concept does not reach far enough; it focuses on maintaining the status quo rather than regenerating urban systems.
-We aim to build tools that not only address the environmental and economic aspects of sustainability but also empower to regenerate urban systems with society in mind.
-This is not merely a technological pursuit; our aim is not to build tech for tech’s sake.
+Critics of sustainability often argue that the concept falls short of making a lasting impact, focusing on maintaining the status quo rather than regenerating systems.
+In this course, we aim to build tools that not only address the environmental and economic aspects of sustainability but also empower to regenerate urban systems with society in mind.
+This is not only a technological pursuit; our aim is not to build tech for tech’s sake.
 Instead, we aim to amplify the societal perspective of sustainability.

 Our models will redefine urban decision-making by empowering urban decision-makers to test interventions in real time.
 By letting all stakeholders partake in urban decision-making, we make the concept of regenerative cities tangible, actionable, and inclusive.
 The models developed will relate to topics including but not limited to: